Docker Deployment

 Building Custom Image

-The TALER repository includes a Dockerfile for building custom images.
+The TALER Blockchain repository includes a Dockerfile for building custom images.

 Build Locally